VivekBhalodiya/IRCTC-TicketBooking-Mock/README.md

 2. Retrofit - https://square.github.io/retrofit/
 3. Firebase Realtime Databse / Auth - https://firebase.google.com

-Remember this is a sample app NOT a library.
+Remember this is a sample app, NOT a library.